open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ## How to Provide Prompt Responses and Address Concerns

+When you have incoming issues and pull requests it is important to schedule time for triage and reviews.
+Design a regular schedule that works for you so you have during the week to work with contributor issues and provide detailed pull request reviews.

+You should not feel pressured to immediately respond to new open issues or pull requests.
+It is fine if they are left unread for a few days.
+If a contributor is pushing you for a review or issue comment, politely respond back that you will get to it when you have time.
+You can also setup your own [GitHub action](https://dev.to/opensauced/github-actions-a-maintainers-best-friend-488n) to automate responses to new issues and PR's letting contributors know you will get to it when available.

+If contributors have concerns about the project, then you will want to create a safe space to make them comfortable talking about these issues.
+If they have concerns about the code or security aspects, feel free to discuss it on an open issue or even privately through Discord or Slack.

 ## How to Prioritize Tasks and Setting Realistic Timelines

 ## How to Handle Security Vulnerabilities Responsibly